CC-Public/DashboardAssignment/README.md

 select * from yahoo.finance.quotes where symbol = 'AAPL'
 ```

-#### Chart
+#### Price Chart

-Chart widgets could be created multiple times allowing to show data for different products.
-They should display it's product's price change within a certain period of time:
+Chart show historical prices for a certain product within given time period.
+This widget be created multiple time allowing to see prices for different products on the same dashboard.

 ![Chart](/mockups/chart.png?raw=true)

-Chart settings should give the possibility to change the product and the time period:
+Chart settings should give the possibility to change product and the time period:

 ![Chart Settings](/mockups/chart-settings.png?raw=true)

 Time periods are specified in months.
-For example if today is 16th of September 2014 than the time period should show:
+For example if today is 16th of September 2014 than the prices should be shown:

  * **1m** - from 16th of August 2014 till now
  * **3m** - from 16th of June 2014 till now